thearvee/tpn-subnet/federated-container/SPECIFICATION.md

 ### `tpn-federated` shared endpoints

-- `POST /protocol/broadcast/miners`
-  - Receive miner data from neuron (worker exempt)
-- `POST /protocol/broadcast/validators`
+- `POST /protocol/broadcast/neurons`
-  - Receive validator data from neuron (worker exempt)
+  - Receive neuron data so we are aware of all validators and miners in the network (worker exempt)
 - `GET /protocol/stats`
   - Returns TPN cache for debugging and visibility
 - `GET /`